myoluk/virtual-paint/README.md

-# Virtual Painting with webcam
+# Virtual Painting using webcam

 ![stars](https://img.shields.io/github/stars/myoluk/virtual-painting)
 ![forks](https://img.shields.io/github/forks/myoluk/virtual-painting)
 ![licence](https://img.shields.io/github/license/myoluk/virtual-painting)

-This project does virtual painting via webcam with **OpenCV**.
+This project does virtual painting using webcam with **OpenCV**.

 The color range of the object to be tracked with `Identifying-Color-Range.py` is determined by the trackbars.